Genusbiz/docs/developers/defining-an-app-model/services/index.md

 ---
-title: Developing web services using Genus App Platform
+title: Developing web services using Genus Apps
 description: How to define web services using Genus Studio
 author: asbjorne
 ---